Centre for Music Performance Research

 Naomi Kayayan (supervisors: Jennie Henley and John Habron) Exploring the dynamics of dynamic teaching: A qualitative study into pedagogical practices in a conservatoire piano department.

-Rosalind Ridout (supervisors: John Habron and Jennie Henley) An autoethnographic study of a musician who moves.
+Rosalind Ridout (supervisors: John Habron and Jennie Henley) A musician moving with the earth: An autoethnographic exploration of how Dalcroze Eurhythmics shapes a musician’s eco-literate performance and teaching practice.